Risk Management Strategy 101: How to Prepare for the Worst

 Risk Reduction

-Risk reduction is a strategy where a business will identify a risk and then take steps to reduce the likelihood or severity of the risk or its impacts.
+Risk reduction is a strategy where a business will identify risk and then take steps to reduce the likelihood or severity of the risk or its impacts.

-One example of risk reduction would be to budget finances to prevent over-spending.
+One example of risk reduction would be to budget finances to prevent overspending.
 Another example would be to implement emergency plans such as fire drills or emergency supplies in an attempt to prevent the impact of a disaster.

-How to access help managing risk?
+How does access help manage risk?

 Tackling risk in business doesn’t need to be stressful if you have the right resources.
-Our finance experts are experienced in analysing business risk both internally and externally, to create a thorough risk management strategy.
+Our finance experts are experienced in analysing business risk, both internally and externally, to create a thorough risk management strategy.